abhiatgith/Projects/Webscrapperprj/README.md

 # Project details:

-- Scrap IT Jobs from the "https://www.monsterindia.com" website and store them in an MongoDB database.
+- Scrap first 10 pages of the IT Jobs listed on "https://www.monsterindia.com" website and store them in a MongoDB database.

-a) naukriscrapper.py does the following:
+a) scrappermain.py does the following:

 1) Execution starts at line 96 - websiteUrl = "https://www.monsterindia.com"
 2) Initialize 'nextpageUrl' variable to "https://www.monsterindia.com/search/it-computers-software-jobs?searchId=5252de8a-b778-4c92-b8f2-672b31de3db6".
 This URL lists all the IT Computer software jobs on the monster portal.